-1 The key audit matter How the matter was addressed in our audit The Trust's financial assets at fair value through profit or loss comprises an investment in Qualitas Wholesale Real Estate Income Fund ("investment").
-Qualitas Wholesale Real Estate Income Fund and its investee primarily holds Ioan assets.
-Valuation of the investment is a key matter due to the: size of the Trust's investment which represents 94.76% of the Trust's total assets at year-end; audit effort for us to assess the Trust's valuation of the investment, including the reasonableness and authoritativeness of sources used by the Trust and its investee to perform their credit assessment of the Our procedures included: assessing the appropriateness of the accounting policies applied by the Trust, including those relevant to the fair value of investments, against the requirements of the accounting standards. obtaining and reading the Investment Manager's GS007 (Guidance Statement 007 Audit Implications of the Use of Service Organisations for Investment Management Services) assurance report for the period from 1 April 2022 to 31 March 2023 to understand processes and assess controls relevant to the Investment Manager's recording and valuing of investments held by the Trust and the underlying investments of Qualitas Wholesale Real Estate Income Fund. importance of the performance of the investment in driving the Trust's investment income and capital performance, as reported in the Financial Report. • obtaining and reading the Investment Manager's bridging letter over the period not covered by the GS007 assurance report.
-We compared the processes and controls in the bridging letter for consistency with those in the GS007 assurance report.
-The Trust and its investee outsource certain processes and controls relevant to recording and valuing investments to the Investment Manager. • checking the ownership and quantity of the Trust's investment holdings to the Qualitas Wholesale Real Estate Income Fund's unit registry report.
-As a result, this was the area with greatest effect on our overall audit strategy and allocation of resources in planning and performing our audit. • assessing the valuation of a sample of underlying loans held by Qualitas Wholesale Real Estate Income Fund and its investee, which drive the Net Asset Value of the Qualitas Wholesale Real Estate Income Fund.
-Our procedures included: • testing key controls in relation to the
+How the matter was addressed in our audit

+Our procedures included:

+- assessing the appropriateness of the accounting policies applied by the Trust, including those relevant to the fair value of investments, against the requirements of the accounting standards. - obtaining and reading the Investment Manager's GS007 (Guidance Statement 007 Audit Implications of the Use of Service Organisations for Investment Management Services) assurance report for the period from 1 April 2023 to 31 March 2024 to understand processes and assess controls relevant to the Investment Manager's recording and valuing of investments held by the Trust and the underlying investments of Qualitas Wholesale Real Estate Income Fund. - obtaining and reading the Investment Manager's bridging letter over the period not covered by the GS007 assurance report.
+We compared the processes and controls in the bridging letter for consistency with those in the GS007 assurance report. - checking the ownership and quantity of the Trust's investment holdings to the Qualitas Wholesale Real Estate Income Fund's unit registry report. - assessing the valuation of a sample of underlying loans held by Qualitas Wholesale Real Estate Income Fund and its investee, which drive the Net Asset Value of the Qualitas Wholesale Real Estate Income Fund.
+Our procedures included: